nojmelville/ExtraHardMode/readme.md

 Additional Falling Blocks:
     Enable: true
     # wheter falling blocks can break torches, effectively blocking the easy way to farm sand.
+    # This option has been removed/currently doesn't do anything as it causes issues with other falling blocks, nor is it complete.
+I also don't see how it makes the game more difficult - just seems to make it a tad more tedious at best.
     Break Torches: true
     # if blocks should damage player if they hit him directly
     Dmg Amount When Hitting Players: 2